 9. ability to submit a final draft early for suggestions from the professor;

-10. facilities for registration and a liaison with Recordings for the Blind, Inc., or other organizations that provide textbooks on tape for handicapped persons;
+10. facilities for registration and a liaison with Learning Ally or other organizations that provide alternate formats for persons with disabilities:

 11. teaching and academic advising sensitive to the student's special needs;

 12. programs specially designed to meet a student's needs in writing and/or mathematics (in the Writing Center or with Mathematics Department tutors) so that the student will be better prepared to complete the College's proficiency and core requirements;